bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 **Rijndael:** 00:31:56

-the reason why I started talking to James about this is I think that a really underappreciated use case of vaults is for inheritance planning.
+The reason why I started talking to James about this is I think that a really underappreciated use case of vaults is for inheritance planning.
 Like everybody has this problem of I want to make sure that either my kids or my wife or whomever can get to my Bitcoin if I get hit by a bus, but I also don't want to have like a spat with my wife and then she runs away with all my Bitcoin.
 Or I don't want my kids to decide that they want a new car and they like go upstairs into the family firebox and like steal all the Bitcoin.
 So it'd be really great if I could give my kids or my heirs or whomever some easy way to get to my Bitcoin, but there's time as an additional sort of authentication factor.